 The knowledgeable and helpful staff are always on hand to help should you have require advice and assistance.

 For information regarding their collections, please visit their Home Page.

-It is possible to search using their on-line catalogue which has details of their collections.
+It is possible to search using their online catalogue which has details of their collections.
 Brief descriptions of most of the collections deposited at the Archives since 1989 are included in the catalogue.
 Collections are being added frequently, but it will be a long time before the online catalogue contains details of all items held by the Archive.

 Directions and Opening Hours can be found by perusing the appropriate sections of their Visiting Us page.
 It is possible to travel by train to the Archive, but Digby and Sowton Railway Station is one mile or twenty minutes walk from the building, with Pinhoe Railway Station being at least 30 minutes walk from the Office.

-Some disabled parking spaces are available in the car park, access to the building being provided via a ramp leading to the main entrance, or via a wheelchair lift located in the corner of the building.
+Some disabled parking spaces are available in their car park, access to the building being provided via a ramp leading to the main entrance, or via a wheelchair lift located in the corner of the building.

 You do not need to book in advance to visit the Office, but you can pre-order documents or local studies materials.
 This can be done via email, telephone or by letter.
 You have to contact them by lunchtime on the day before you wish to visit to give them time to prepare your items.
 If you wish to visit the Archive on a Saturday morning, you are recommended to order the documents you wish to consult in advance.